microsoft/typespec/packages/website/src/docs/language-basics/models.md

 ## Is

-Sometimes you want to copy all aspects of a type without creating a nominal inheritance relationship.
+Sometimes you want to create a new type that is an exact copy of an existing type but with some additional properties or metadata without creating a nominal inheritance relationship.
 The `is` keyword can be used for this purpose.
-It is like spread, but also copies [decorators]({{"/docs/language-basics/decorators" | url}}) in addition to properties.
+It copies all the properties(like spread), but copies [decorators]({{"/docs/language-basics/decorators" | url}}) as well.
 One common use case is to give a better name to a [template](#Templates) instantiation:

 ```cadl
 @decorator